Jump to content

 In 2025, the George Konell Prize of the State Capital of Wiesbaden, a literature prize for pupils, was awarded once again.
 The award ceremony took place on November 19, 2025.

-The literature prize for students in grades nine to 13 at Wiesbaden schools is awarded every two years.
-A self-written prose text, a short story or an essay can be submitted for the competition.
+The literature prize for pupils in years nine to 13 at Wiesbaden schools is awarded every two years.
+A self-written prose text, short story or essay can be submitted for the competition.
 The text should demonstrate a confident, sensitive and creative use of the German language.
 A topic is not specified.
 The text should not exceed five pages.
 The prize is endowed with 500 euros as well as a recognition prize for the runner-up.

 About the sponsorship award